yandthj/HPC/docs/Documentation/Development/Jupyter/index.md

 ## JupyterHub Service on Kestrel (KJHub)

-The NREL HPC team runs a JupyterHub service for HPC users to quickly access notebooks and data stored on Kestrel, Kestrel-JHub (KJHub.)
+The NLR HPC team runs a JupyterHub service for HPC users to quickly access notebooks and data stored on Kestrel, Kestrel-JHub (KJHub.)

-KJHub is available from the NREL VPN (onsite or offsite) for internal NREL users.
+KJHub is available from the NLR VPN (onsite or offsite) for internal NLR users.

-This service is not directly accessible externally for non-NREL HPC users.
+This service is not directly accessible externally for non-NLR HPC users.
 However, it may be reached by using the [HPC VPN](https://www.nrel.gov/hpc/vpn-connection.html), or by using a [FastX Remote Desktop](https://nrel.github.io/HPC/Documentation/Viz_Analytics/virtualgl_fastx/) session via the DAV nodes.

 The JupyterHub service is accessible via web browser at [https://kestrel-jhub.hpc.nrel.gov](https://kestrel-jhub.hpc.nrel.gov)